QuadSpinner/GeoGlyph-Docs/docs/Devices/RadialBlur.md

-RadialBlur works exactly as its sister-effects in Photoshop and other paint programs.
+RadialBlur works exactly like its sister-effects in Photoshop and other paint programs.
 It "spins" the terrain creating a whirling effect.

 ## Properties
 - **Amount**: The amount of radial blurring applied to the terrain.